Summer Session: Courses for Credit

 Where to Eat On Campus

 - Liz’s Place: Looking for a beverage, snack or grab-and-go item?
 Visit Liz’s Place in the Diana Center, opening June 1.
-Open Monday-Friday, 8:30 am - 2pm, there is a wide selection of beverages including made to order coffee and tea specialities, along with grab-and-go items.
+Open Monday-Friday, 8:30 am - 2pm, there is a wide selection of beverages including made to order coffee and tea specialties, along with grab-and-go items.
 A curated assortment of toiletries are available for those items you may need!

 - Hewitt Dining: Stop by Hewitt Dining, open June 25 (starting with dinner) through August 26.
 Summer session students are able to pay at the door–no meal plan needed.
 This all-you-care-to-eat dining facility provides hearty and delicious meals for breakfast, lunch and dinner Monday through Saturday.
 Sunday offers brunch and dinner.